microsoft/Kusto-Query-Language/doc/countif-aggfunction.md

 ---
 title: countif() (aggregation function) - Azure Data Explorer
-description: This article describes countif() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/10/2022
+description: Learn how to use the countif() function to count the rows where the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/16/2022
 ---
 # countif() (aggregation function)

-Counts the rows for which *Predicate* evaluates to `true`.
+Counts the rows in which *Predicate* evaluates to `true`.

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]